 Additionally, the search is looking for a 2/3 match of search terms to the article content.
 If an end-user uses an entire sentence as a search query, but over 1/3 of those terms do not appear in your article(s), there may be a lack of articles returned by a particular search.

-In both of these cases, you could consider modifying the article title or content, or adding labels to the article.
-Labels would be less apparent to the end-user, but if people are consistently misspelling a word, it may be helpful to add that misspelling to an article as a label to help them find the intended content.
+In both of these cases, you could consider modifying the article title, content, or adding labels to the article.
+For example, if users are consistently misspelling a word, it may be helpful to add that misspelling to the article as a label.
 Making the article a better match for common end-user searches will allow your users to better serve themselves.